-A responsible citizen

-informed moral conscience for the common good;

-The Ontario Catholic School Graduate Expectations articulate the skills, knowledge, values, and beliefs to which Catholic graduates aspire.
+A reflective, creative and holistic thinker who solves problems and makes responsible decisions with an informed moral conscience for the common good; The Ontario Catholic School Graduate Expectations articulate the skills, knowledge, values, and beliefs to which Catholic graduates aspire.
 They are founded on the fundamental belief in the dignity and value of every person.
 As such, they encompass a uniquely Christian notion of equity.
 Following are two specific expectations that intersect with this equity action plan:

-who gives witness to Catholic social teaching by promoting peace, justice and the sacredness of human life.
-Problems and makes responsible decisions with an
+A responsible citizen

+who gives witness to

+Catholic social teaching by

+promoting peace, justice

+and the sacredness of

+human life.